Early Years - Mrs Rogerson 2021 - 2022

 We follow our own Barton St Lawrence EYFS curriculum which outlines the knowledge and skills the children will develop over their time in our EYFS class.
 This has been developed as a school team using both Development Matters 2021 and Birth to 5 Matters 2021.
 It covers the statutory programmes of study from the statutory framework for early years (2021) and allows staff to plan purposeful and developmentally appropriate activities to enhance and support the children's learning.
 This document can be downloaded from the files section at the bottom of the page.

 Each half term the children's interests will lead us to a topic to cover as a context for learning.
 Examples of previous topic webs can be found in our files section.
-Our current topic web for "Ourselves" can also be found as a digital download.
+Our current topic web for "Into the Woods" can also be found as a digital download.

 All of our work from the provision in the classroom is recorded using the Class Dojo.
 If you would like to see your child's learning journey, and comment on any of the records, please log in through Class Dojo for up to date images and records.